TrudeEH/web/content/posts/personal-web.md

 - Building a website is harder.
 You can create a social media account in seconds, but a website requires more work.
 - Often there is little financial incentive.
 My website has no ADs, so I make no money from it.
 - Social media platforms use algorithms to hook you in and decide what you should watch for you, which makes it easier to find new content that you might enjoy.
-- Google (and other engines) will promote commercial websites, since they make more money, have more keywords and often aggressive SEO optimizations.
+- Google (and other engines) will promote commercial websites, since they make more money, have more keywords and often use aggressive SEO optimizations.

 Still here?
 Great, so you are probably willing to put a bit more work to make your experience better.
 Luckily, it's very easy.